dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/Lecture 4.md

 \end{tikzcd}
 :::

+## Descent Data is Equivalent to Quasicoherent Sheaves

 :::{.theorem title="Descent for quasicoherent sheaves"}
 Suppose $f: U\to X$ is fppf.
 Then $f^*$ induced an equivalence of categories between $\qcoh(X)$ and descent data on $U/X$.